DavidMoiseNataf/Subgiants/README.md

 https://drive.google.com/file/d/1JnFA3FQfKROFSFiPVh8inN7Hw5mbe_05/view?usp=sharing

 The file "TopOfMRT.txt" is located in this repository, and includes a description of the output columns in "TotalSample", both csv and fits versions.

+The file "StarFormationHistoryKinematicsMovie.mp4" is an animation, whereby each frame shows 2 percentiles of the stars of our full sample in order of increasing ages, and at each age we see the kinematics of the stars color-coded by metallicity, and the metallicity distribution function of the stars.